bhagwat-99/bhagwat-99/README.md

 - 📈 Developed Firmware for sensor's, Embedded linux, IoT applications

-- ❤️ I love controlling hardware, and building fun experiments on type-level
+- ❤️ I like controlling hardware, and building fun experiments on type-level